DarbyP/PantherAssessment/README.md

 5. Click "+ New Access Token"
 6. Enter a purpose (e.g., "Panther Assessment") and leave expiration date blank
 7. Click "Generate Token"
-8. Copy the generated token (it will only be shown once)
+8. Copy the generated token (it will only be shown once).
-9. Paste the token into the Panther Assessment authentication window
+9. Paste the token into the Panther Assessment authentication window.
+Important: Your Canvas API token is stored securely on your computer and is only used to communicate with Canvas.
+Never share your token with others.
 10. Click "Connect"

 A User Guide is included within the program for details on using the software.